Online Advanced High-School, College and University Courses

 Testing and certification are an essential part of online education because they provide students with documentary evidence they have successfully completed course or degree programs.

-Other Helpful Resources for Selecting Courses Online
+Helpful Resources for Finding Online Courses

 This is a useful resource for students and provides a variety of helpful tips for choosing and using online educational resources.